9536240277/AssesmentKent/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-For running backend first user need to run the following command in backend folder:
+For running backend first user need to run the following command in the backend folder:

 * nodemon
   ```sh
   nodemon dbConnection
   ```
-For running frontend user need to run the following command in frontend folder:
+For running frontend user need to run the following command in the frontend folder:

 * expo
   ```sh